-Marquis Studios is a 38‐year‐old nonprofit organization providing arts‐in‐education services to more than 100 New York City public schools.
-Working with a diverse population, 78% of programs serve students living at or below the poverty line with 44% of all programming serving children with disabilities.
+Marquis Studios is a 39‐year‐old nonprofit organization providing arts education services to more than 130 New York City public schools.
+We serve diverse populations.
+80% of program participants live at or below the poverty line, and as the Kennedy Center VSA NYC Affiliate organization, more than half of our grant-funded programs serve students with disabilities.
 We offer a full spectrum of residencies which encourages student exploration of visual arts, theater, music, dance, architecture, circus arts and puppetry.
 Our goal is to develop a passion for creative learning in each and every child allowing students to reach their full potential.

 According to the Center for Arts Education at least 268 schools have no licensed arts specialists.